Markov Chain Monte Carlo convergence diagnostics

 Summary

-And one final note.
-I’ve tried to show that all of these methods are incomplete, they show you some things but not others per se.
+AAnd one final note.
+I’ve tried to show that all of these methods are incomplete; they show you some things but not others, per se.
 So, when doing any kind of diagnostics, more is better.
 This includes diagnostics but also just the number of samples.
 If you are unsure of whether a sampler has converged, just run it for longer if you can.
+And a particular key note, I haven’t coverged the most common metric the Gelman-Rubin statistic simply because I didn’t have enough time while writing this.
+I’d recommend this letter/paper Revisiting the Gelman-Rubin Diagnostic Simulations by Dootika Vats and Christina Knudson.

 Next Steps

-Next I’ll try and detail some more commonly used MCMC methods starting with Hamiltonian Monte Carlo then Gibbs Sampling, Metropolis-Adjusted Langevin Algorithm then finally Slice Sampling.
+In the future I’ll try and detail some more commonly used “pure” MCMC methods including Hamiltonian Monte Carlo, Gibbs Sampling, Metropolis-Adjusted Langevin Algorithm and Slice Sampling.

 1. One thing to note here is that I’m using a small number of walkers so later plots are easier to look at, but in practice you should be using more if you can.

-3. “Autocorrelation” might sound a bit strange if you are unfamiliar.
-The difference between “correlation” and “autocorrelation” is that correlation refers to the dependencies between two separate variables and autocorrelation refers to dependencies to itself.
+5. “Autocorrelation” might sound a bit strange if you are unfamiliar.
+The difference between “correlation” and “autocorrelation” is that correlation refers to the dependencies between two separate variables and autocorrelation refers to dependencies of data to itself.